CMPT785-SecureSoftware/FortressFS/README.md

 - adduser <username> (Admin only)
 Create a new user.
 This command generates the user’s key pair, sets up their directory structure, creates their encrypted file mapping, and updates the global mapping.

+- viewlog (Admin only)
+To view the error.log to check the debug logs of issues.

 - exit
 Terminate the program.